progs2002/LinearTransformation/README.md

 ## `How to run the software`

-Now lets come to the fun part where you can try out the matrices yoruself.
-First make sure you have g++ installed, its a c++ compiler.
+Now lets come to the fun part where you can try out the matrices yourself.
+First make sure you have a c++ compiler installed like `g++` if you are on Windows/Linux or `clang` if you are on Mac iOS.
 If you dont have it then  for windows install the mingw package <a href = "https://sourceforge.net/projects/mingw/"> here</a> and make sure to add it to your path variable.
 If you are on linux then use your appropiate package manager to install g++.
 If you are on iOS then you can use clang.
 Now after cloning the repo double click on the respective run file.
 A terminal should open up asking you for your screen resolution or press enter for the default.
 Then you will be prompted to enter the values of a 2x2 matrix in the order of i<sub>x</sub>, i<sub>y</sub>, j<sub>x</sub> and j<sub>y</sub>.
 Press enter to see the window pop up where the black lines are the old grid and the white ones are new transformed grid.
 Pretty simple right?

 <hr>

-This was one of my first serious projects i prepared specifically for the maths summer of expidition challenge.
+This was one of my first serious projects that i made specifically for The Summer of Math Exposition.
 Although it isnt perfect it took me a lot of time to make this as a beginner.
 I hope you liked it and learnt something new from this.
 Any kind of contribution will be appreciated.